-To ensure that the landscape plan is implemented and maintained as intended, the Commission attaches Special Condition No. 5b, which requires the permittee to submit a final landscaping plan for the review and approval of the Executive Director, prior to issuance of the permit.
+Therefore, to ensure that the landscape plan is implemented and maintained as intended, the Commission attaches Special Condition No. 5b, which requires the permittee to submit a final landscaping plan for the review and approval of the Executive Director, prior to issuance of the permit.
+Among other things, Special Condition No. 5b requires that: (1) the landscaped area on the berm on the south side of the treatment plant must be planted with trees that are native to the San Mateo coastal riparian community and are not less than 6 feet in height at the time of planting, (2) the landscaping on the berm and around the treatment plant must be sited and designed to soften, and ultimately screen, the treatment plant from public view within 10 years of planting, and (3) the planting and maintenance program must be designed to maximize the chances of survival of the vegetation to be planted, and (4) any planted vegetation that is intended to be permanent that dies must be replaced at a one-to-one or greater ratio for the life of the project.
 The Commission therefore finds that the project is consistent with Sections 30251 and 30412 to the extent that it has been sited and designed to protect public views to and along the coast.

 As previously mentioned, the treatment plant includes a combination of flat and pitched roofs.
 The surface elevations include textured concrete, concrete block, and corrugated zinc or cement building materials.
-To ensure that the treatment will be visually compatible with the character of the surrounding area, the Commission attaches Special Condition No. 5d, which requires in applicable part, that the exterior surface and roof areas of the treatment plant will be colored in a neutral gray and/or brown tone which blends well visually with the character of the surrounding landscape.
-The Commission therefore finds that as conditioned, the project is consistent with Section 30251 to the extent that it will be visually compatible with the character of the surrounding area.
+To ensure that the treatment will be visually compatible with the character of the surrounding area, the Commission attaches Special Condition No. 5d, which requires in applicable part, that the final building plans for the wastewater treatment plant include building elevations that show that the exterior surface and roof areas of the treatment plant will be colored in a neutral gray and/or brown tone which blends well visually with the character of the surrounding landscape.
+To ensure that what is on the approved plans is what gets built, the introductory portion of Special Condition No. 5 requires that the development must be constructed in a manner that is consistent with the approved final plans.
+The Commission therefore finds that the project is consistent with Section 30251 to the extent that it will be visually compatible with the character of the surrounding area.

-14. Geologic and Flood Hazards.
+15. Geologic and Flood Hazards.